Postgraduate Research Programmes

 Aisling Flynn | PhD Scholar

-I stared out in NUI Galway as an undergraduate student where I received my BSc in Occupational Therapy in 2018.
-This gave me a rich understanding of person-centered and holistic care.
-Following graduation, I worked in dementia care as an Occupational Therapist.
-It was here that my interest in the use of technology to address the psychosocial needs of people with dementia emerged.
-The School of Nursing and Midwifery has led many research projects focused on the psychosocial aspects of dementia, in particular how technology can enhance the quality of life and welfare of people with dementia and their carers.
-This consolidated my decision to return to NUIG and apply for an SFI scholarship to pursue my PhD, as I aspire to produce research which can impact the lives of people with dementia and their families.
-Here, I am supported by a team of experts who can expand my knowledge helping to shape my own research and my future career.
-Having access to such expertise and skills based on my doorstep is a wonderful opportunity as it allows me to be at the cutting edge of different research.
-I would highly recommend pursuing your PhD in the School of Nursing and Midwifery.
+I started out at the University of Galway as an undergraduate student, where I received my BSc in Occupational Therapy in 2018.
+This provided me with a strong foundation in person-centred and holistic care.
+Following graduation, I worked in dementia care as an Occupational Therapist, where my interest in the use of technology to address psychosocial needs developed.
+The School of Nursing, Midwifery & Evidence Science has led research on dementia, particularly how technology can enhance quality of life for people with dementia and their carers.
+This strengthened my decision to return to university and apply for an SFI scholarship to pursue a PhD.
+I aspire to conduct research that positively impacts the lives of people with dementia and their families.
+Here, I am supported by experts who expand my knowledge and shape my research and future career.
+Access to this expertise is invaluable and allows me to engage in cutting-edge research.
+I would highly recommend pursuing a PhD within the School.

 John